mongodb/docs-app-services/source/includes/app-services-cli-overview.rst

    .. step:: Create an API Key

-      Project Users can log in to {+cli-bin-mono+} with a Project API Key.
+      Project Users can log in with a Project API Key.
 Create a project API Key by clicking the grey :guilabel:`Create API Key` button on the right-hand side of the Project Access Manager.

       .. figure:: /images/access-manager-create-api-key-button.png
          :alt: Click Access Manager